-Cancellations: The deposit is 50% refundable in the event you have to cancel, as long as the cancellation is made 21 days before the trip.
+Cancellations: The payment is 50% refundable in the event you have to cancel, as long as the cancellation is made 21 days before the trip.
 After that time, your payment is non-refundable.
-Alternately, 100% of your deposit will be refunded if a replacement can be found prior to the trip.
+Alternately, 100% of your payment will be refunded if a replacement can be found prior to the trip.

 Frequently Asked Questions